Sail Buddy

 Location ??GGA GPS Location (if location source is set to “NMEA Data”)

-Location ??RMC Recommended Minimum Navigation Information (if location source is set to “NMEA Data”)
+Location ??RMC Recommended minimum navigation information (if location source is set to “NMEA Data”)

 Wind ??MWV Wind speed and angle

-Wind ??MWD Wind direction and speed (relative to true and magnetic north)
+Wind ??MWD Wind direction and speed

 Wind ??VWR Relative wind speed and angle